PanLuochuan/Data-Management-CQL-and-SQL/README.md

 # Data Management CQL and SQL
 ## Introduction
-Use Cassandra Query Language (CQL) and Spark2 Structured Query Language (SQL) **Dataset:** The data used in this project is available for download in data.zip, using u.data, u.item and u.user files from the Movielens 100k Dataset (ml-100k.zip), which can be downloaded from https://grouplens.org/datasets/movielens/.
+Use Cassandra Query Language (CQL) and Spark2 Structured Query Language (SQL)

+The data used in this project is available for download in data.zip, using u.data, u.item and u.user files from the Movielens 100k Dataset (ml-100k.zip), which can be downloaded from https://grouplens.org/datasets/movielens/.

 **u.data**    -- The full u data set, 100000 ratings by 943 users on 1682 items.
               Each user has rated at least 20 movies.
 Users and items are